 What better place to try the iconic Vietnamese Egg Coffee than at the original creator of it?
-Cafe Giang in Hanoi was started in 1946 by Mr Nguyen Giang, which is where the name comes from.
-Milk and cream were luxurious and expensive items during the 1940s, hence Mr Giang tried coming up with an alternative by whisking eggs to add the creaminess to coffee.
+Cafe Giang in Hanoi was started in 1946 by Mr. Nguyen Giang where the name comes from.
+Milk and cream were luxurious and expensive items during the 1940s.
+Hence Mr. Giang tried coming up with an alternative by whisking eggs to add creaminess to coffee.
 Today, egg coffee is famous all over the world.
 The cafe has a cute interior with tiny traditional Vietnamese tables and stools.

 Location: 39 Nguyen Huan, Hoan Kiem, Hanoi

 Price for a Cup of Coffee: $1

-3. U CafeSituated on the riverside, this small eco-friendly cafe is a Hoi An favourite.
+3. U CafeSituated on the riverside, this small eco-friendly cafe is a Hoi An favorite.
 Don’t expect air conditioning or luxurious interiors, this cafe is all about being environmentally friendly.
 Started by the efforts of a Japanese humanitarian, Reiko Usuda, who was working on a water purification research project, this cafe uses an eco-biological sewer system to filter the water for your coffee.
-Besides that, they use organic herbs to make Vietnamese and Japanese style snacks to munch on while sipping on lovely coffee.
+Besides, they use organic herbs to make Vietnamese and Japanese-style snacks while sipping lovely coffee.

 Location: 120 Huyen Tran Chua, Hoi An

 Price per Person: $6

-4. The Workshop CoffeeHo Chi Minh city’s first specialty roaster, the Workshop Coffee is a wonderfully functional space for coffee lovers who want to work on their laptop, read a book or just chat with friends, all while sipping on fresh brews.
-Located up in an old, dilapidated building, this striking coffee shop has a rustic look in terms of their tables, chairs, staircase, and brick decor.
+4. The Workshop CoffeeHo Chi Minh city’s first specialty roaster, the Workshop Coffee, is a wonderfully functional space for coffee lovers who want to work on their laptop, read a book, or chat with friends, all while sipping on fresh brews.
+Located in an old, dilapidated building, this striking coffee shop has a rustic look regarding its tables, chairs, staircase, and brick decor.
 Slightly more towards the expensive side, the Workshop Coffee is a must-try if you’re in Ho Chi Minh.

 Location: 27 Ngo Duc Ke, Ho Chi Minh